This page describes how to get the sunxi specific linux kernel built for your device.

 make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- uImage modules

 The -j4 option runs 4 make instances in parallel to speed up compilation.
-Please adjust this to the number of CPUs available.
+Please adjust this to the number of CPU cores/thread execution units available.

 As a final step, create the full module tree: